 In 2015, we establish our first biogas plant

-Nature Energy established its first biogas plant in Holsted back in 2015, and we are now among the world's largest producers of biogas with 12 plants in Denmark.
-We also operate one plant in France.
+Nature Energy established its first biogas plant in Holsted back in 2015, and we are now among the world's largest producers of biogas with 13 plants in Denmark.
+We also own and operate one plant in the Netherlands.
 More plants will follow.

 The Funen municipalities decided to sell Nature Energy to a group of private investors at the end of 2017.
 Among these were the Danish pension fund Sampension.